 MAKE ANY NECESSARY REPAIRS

 Pay special attention to the roof and seams of your coop.
-Even if a predator can’t get in, little cracks and flaws in these areas can lead to a draft or snow getting into your coop and making your chickens’ home cold and miserable.
+Even if a predator can’t get in, little cracks and flaws in these areas can lead to a draft or snow getting into your coop, making your chickens’ home cold and miserable.

 REPLACE YOUR BEDDING

 Many chicken owners use the deep litter method to maintain their flock’s bedding, especially in the winter.
-Instead of frequently replacing the bedding in your coop, simply stir it on a regular basis and add fresh bedding to the top.
-This process creates an extra layer of insulation for your birds while also reducing the amount of work you have to do to keep the coop warm and clean over the winter.
+Instead of frequently replacing the bedding in your coop, stir it regularly and add fresh bedding to the top.
+This process creates an extra layer of insulation for your birds while also reducing the work you must do to keep the coop warm and clean over the winter.

 INSULATE YOUR COOP

 You can use blankets or hardware cloth to cover openings and weak points.
 If your coop or run has a lot of wire fencing, try fitting plexiglass over the openings to give your birds a little more protection from the cold air and wind.

 LEAVE ROOM FOR VENTILATION

 Hardware cloth is a great tool for covering windows or fencing while still letting air flow into the coop or run.
 If you use more solid insulation solutions, such as plexiglass, make sure you leave small openings at the top of the coop to allow a breeze.
 This will keep the coop dry and the air fresh.